 Each year on 1 April, the government compares the national average of health fund premium increases to the standard cost of living in Australia, known as Consumer Price Index (CPI).

-This year healthcare inflation was higher than the standard cost of living, so the Australian Government Rebate percentage is reduced.
-Unfortunately, because the rebate is a government initiative, we don’t have control over this reduction.
-For more information on changes to the rebate visit privatehealth.gov.au or ato.gov.au.
+Unfortunately, because the rebate is a government initiative, we don’t have control over how much they reduce it by.
+For more information on changes to the rebate visit privatehealth.gov.au or ato.gov.au

 Your letter or email will include your Private Health Insurance Statement.
-This outlines your cover with a list of what is and isn’t covered (from 1 April 2020) as well as your waiting periods and limits for the year.
+This outlines your cover with a list of what is and isn’t covered as well as your waiting periods and limits for the year.
 We’ll now get this to you at least once a year with your premium review letter or email.

 If you have a question about your premium change, we're here to help.
-Or if you're looking to compare health insurance, we understand there’s a lot to wrap your head around.
 Our friendly team of health cover experts are always happy to discuss your health insurance needs, so give us a call on 13 13 34: